Authored By: Nina Angela Fernando

 The Majority

 Lord Templeman stated that society has the right to protect itself against a cult of violence, emphasising that the protection of society must prevail over individual autonomy.
 Firstly, because sadomasochists cannot foresee the degree of harm they inflict, it is impossible for the jury to satisfactorily apply the differences between actual bodily harm and grievous bodily harm to determine conviction.
-Secondly, Lord Templeman stated that the idea of possessing the right to do whatsoever you want with your body is too simplistic, given that the appellants were not only harming themselves, but also other people.
-The law must continue to place limits on when an individual causes harm to another, even with consent.
-Additionally, there is a lack of evidence that support the idea that sadomasochists can only satisfy their sexual desire through the infliction of bodily harm.
-Finally, the appellants were not exercising their right to private and family under Article 8 of the European Convention of Human Rights because their activities did not provide any benefit.
-Ultimately, he dismissed the appeals.
-Additionally, Lord Jauncey stated that acts of violence cannot be tolerated purely because they are private and do not cause disruption of public order.
-Lord Lowry concurred, adding that consensual sadomasochistic acts which involve intentional infliction of pain are exactly the activities that the 1861 Act are meant to prevent.
-Allowing such harmful acts, driven by depraved sexual desire, would normalise cruelty and essentially provide it with legal permission.
-Lord Lowry’s overall judgement reinstated the law’s role in protecting society through preventing such dangerous activities.
+Secondly, Lord Templeman stated that the idea of possessing the right to do whatsoever you want with your body is too simplistic, given that the appellants were not only harming themselves but also other people.
+The law must continue to impose limits where an individual causes harm to another, even with consent.
+Additionally, there is a lack of evidence that supports the idea that sadomasochists can only satisfy their sexual desire through the infliction of bodily harm.
+Finally, the appellants were not exercising their right to private and family under Article 8 of the European Convention of Human Rights because their activities did not constitute any benefit.
+Ultimately, Lord Templeman dismissed the appeals.
+Similarly, Lord Jauncey stated that acts of violence cannot be justified solely because they are private and do not disrupt public order.
+Lord Lowry concurred, adding that consensual sadomasochistic acts involving intentional infliction of pain fall within the the activities that the Offences Against the Person Act 1861 are meant to prevent.
+Allowing such harmful acts, driven by depraved sexual desire, would risk normalising cruelty under the guise of consent.
+Lord Lowry’s overall judgement reaffirmed the law’s role in protecting society by preventing such dangerous activities.

 The Dissenting

 Lord Mustill emphasised individual autonomy and argued against the question of whether the appellant’s consent was acceptable or correct in a moral sense, but whether the charges under the Offences against the Person Act 1861 were proper.
-He stated that the state should interfere in private sexual conduct only when it is necessary to protect the public, not to enforce certain moral standards.
-Disapproval of the appellant’s sadomasochistic acts does not automatically justify criminal liability under the Act.
-Claims on the mortality of the appellants’ actions and potential health risks such as AIDS transmission or corruption of youth are not for any body but Parliament to address.
+He emphasised that the state should interfere in private sexual conduct only where necessary to protect the public, rather than to enforce certain moral standards.
+Moral disapproval alone is insufficient to render the appellants’ sadomasochistic acts criminal under the Act.
+Claims on the mortality of the appellants’ actions and potential health risks such as AIDS transmission or corruption of youth are not for anybody but Parliament to address.
 As the acts were consensual, private, and posed no social risk, he allowed the appeals.
 Similarly, Lord Slynn concurred that the law should respect individual autonomy and their private sexual conduct.
-As the law stands, adults who consent to private sexual acts that do not result in grievous bodily harm, should not be held criminally liable to the 1861 Act.
-He reinstated that it is simply a matter for Parliament, not the Courts, to establish new criminal offences based on moral considerations.
-If the state unnecessarily intervened in such matters, as occurred in this case, it would certainly constitute an unlawful invasion of privacy.
+As the law stands, adults who consent to private sexual acts that do not result in grievous bodily harm should not be held criminally liable to the 1861 Act.
+He reaffirmed that it is simply a matter for Parliament, not the Courts, to establish new criminal offences based on moral considerations.
+If the state continues to unnecessarily intervene in such matters, it would certainly constitute an unlawful invasion of privacy.
 Therefore, he allowed the appeals.

 Conclusion

-R v Brown determined that consent is not a sufficient defence to charges under sections 20 and 47 of the Offences against the Person Act 1861 where actual bodily harm is deliberately inflicted in sexual sadomasochistic activities.
-The ruling highlighted the judiciary’s decision in upholding the appellant’s convictions to continue protecting society from harm, even at the expense of restricting personal autonomy in private life.
+R v Brown established that consent is not a sufficient defence to charges under sections 20 and 47 of the Offences against the Person Act 1861 where actual bodily harm is deliberately inflicted in sexual sadomasochistic activities.
+The ruling highlighted the decision to uphold the appellant’s convictions and protect society from harm, even at the expense of restricting personal autonomy in private life.
 The majority grounded the dismissal of appeals on the grounds of public policy and morality.
-The dissenting judges allowed the appeals, highlighting the continued tension between state intervention and individual freedom.
-Brown continues to be a landmark case within criminal law and human rights debates on the boundaries of consent and the state regulation of private conduct.
+Alternatively, the dissenting judges allowed the appeals and highlighted the continued tension between state intervention and individual freedom.
+Brown continues to be a landmark case in criminal law and debate on the boundaries of consent and the state regulation of private conduct.